Student Governance Board

 Students who serve on the board remain active until graduation and work in conjunction with the School Director, Associate Director, Undergraduate Director, and Manager of Administration to do the following:

-- participate in a one hour meeting once a month during the academic year.
+- Participate in a one hour meeting once a month during the academic year.
 Board members must be able to commit to both Fall and Spring semesters.

 How to Apply